History of Italy: Middle Ages

-During the same period, Italy saw the rise of the Maritime Republics: Venice, Genoa, Pisa, Amalfi, Ragusa, Ancona, Gaeta and the little Noli.
-From the 10th to the 13th centuries these cities built fleets of ships both for their own protection and to support extensive trade networks across the Mediterranean, leading to an essential role in the Crusades.
+During the same period, Italy saw the rise of the Maritime Republics: Venice, Genoa, Pisa, Amalfi, Ragusa, Ancona, Gaeta and Noli.
+From the 10th to the 13th centuries these cities built fleets of ships for their own protection and to support extensive trade networks across the Mediterranean, leading to an essential role in the Crusades.
 The maritime republics, especially Venice and Genoa, soon became Europe's main gateways to trade with the East, establishing colonies as far as the Black Sea and often controlling most of the trade with the Byzantine Empire and the Islamic Mediterranean world.
 The county of Savoy expanded its territory into the peninsula in the late Middle Ages, while Florence developed into a highly organized commercial and financial city-state, becoming for many centuries the European capital of silk, wool, banking and jewellery.

-Renaissance

-Italy was the main center of the Renaissance, whose flourishing of the arts, architecture, literature, science, historiography, and political theory influenced all of Europe.

-By the late Middle Ages, central and southern Italy, once the heartland of the Roman Empire and Magna Graecia respectively, was far poorer than the north.
-Rome was a city largely in ruins, and the Papal States were a loosely administered region with little law and order.
+Central and southern Italy was far poorer than the north.
+Rome was largely in ruins, and the Papal States were a loosely administered region with little law and order.
 Partly because of this, the Papacy had relocated to Avignon in France.
 Naples, Sicily, and Sardinia had for some time been under foreign domination.
-The Italian trade routes that covered the Mediterranean and beyond were major conduits of culture and knowledge.
-The city-states of Italy expanded greatly during this period and grew in power to become de facto fully independent of the Holy Roman Empire.

-The Black Death in 1348 inflicted a terrible blow to Italy, killing perhaps one third of the population.
-The recovery from the demographic and economic disaster led to a resurgence of cities, trade and economy which greatly stimulated the successive phase of the Humanism and Renaissance (15th–16th centuries) when Italy again returned to be the center of Western civilization, strongly influencing the other European countries with Courts like Este in Ferrara and Medici in Florence.
+The Black Death in 1348 killed perhaps one-third of Italy's population.

+Renaissance